-The institute was originally established in 1954 as the Department of Pharmacology of the Polish Academy of Sciences, before being changed in 1974 to the Institute of Pharmacology of the Polish Academy of Sciences.
+Maj Institute of Pharmacology Polish Academy of Sciences was originally established in 1954 as the Department of Pharmacology of the Polish Academy of Sciences, before being changed in 1974 to Maj Institute of Pharmacology Polish Academy of Sciences.
 The initiator and the first director of the new unit was professor Janusz Supniewski.
-In the following years the institute was headed by: professor Józef Hano (1964-1977), professor Jerzy Maj (1977-1993), professor Edmund Przegaliński (1993-2006), professor Krzysztof Wędzony (2007-2016) and professor Władysław Lasoń (since 2017).
-The headquaters of the Department of Pharmacology PAS was originally located in the building of Copernicus Medical Academy at Grzegórzecka 16.
-Construction on the new facility at Smętna Street begun in 1976.
+In the following years the institute was headed by: professor Józef Hano (1964-1977), professor Jerzy Maj (1977-1993), professor Edmund Przegaliński (1993-2006), professor Krzysztof Wędzony (2007-2016), professor Władysław Lasoń (2017-2021) and professor Małgotrzata Filip (since 2021).
+The headquaters of the Department of Pharmacology was originally located in the building of Copernicus Medical Academy at Grzegórzecka 16, whereas the construction on the new facility at Smętna Street was finished in 1976.
 During the years 2006-2007, with support of the European Union funds and the institute’s own resources, the Animal House was rebuilt and modernized, introducing the highest world animal welfare standards.
-The comprehensive modernization of the main building, carried out during the years 2010-2013, improved conditions and comfort of experimental work and increased the aesthetics.
+The comprehensive modernization of the main building, carried out during 2010-2013, ameliorated its design and considerably improved conditions and comfort of experimental work.

 In 1970, the former Department of Pharmacology had launched a doctoral study program.
-From that time through 1997, 38 graduates received the PhD degree.
-The PhD study, financed from the institute's own resources, was reactivated in 2003; currently there are 25 PhD students at the institute with ongoing doctoral projects.
+From that time through 1997, 38 graduates received a PhD degree.
+The PhD studies, financed from the institute's own resources, was reactivated in 2003; currently at the institute there are 25 PhD students with ongoing doctoral projects.
 Since 1971, the institute has been authorized to confer the academic degree of doctor in medical science and doctor in natural science.
 At present, the institute is authorized to award scientific degrees of doctor and since 1994 habilitated doctor in medical science in the field of medical biology.
 Within 63-years, 33 employees of the institute were awarded the academic title of professor, 60 habilitated doctoral degree, including 29 persons awarded on the basis of habilitation procedures conducted at the institute, and 228 doctoral degrees, including 194 graduates who defended their theses at the institute.